 Choosing Which Houses of Parliament Tour to Book

-Pre-lockdown there were several different types of Houses of Parliament tour that you could go on – I’ve given you a breakdown of each of them as well as options for how to get your hands on tickets and (where relevant) lead times for each when they return.
+There are several different types of Houses of Parliament tour that you could go on – we’ve given you a breakdown of each of them as well as options for how to get your hands on tickets and (where relevant) lead times for each.

 Houses of Parliament Guided Tour